greezybacon/mcontrol/doc/cli-test.md

 Structure
 ---------
-Currently, blocks are not supported anywhere in the cli.
 All commands fit on exactly one line, and each single line defines exactly one command.
 Therefore, code written in tests can be subdivided by using labels.
 Execution can be moved around by using the "call", "return" and "goto" statements.

+Multiple commands can be placed on the same line if semi-colons are used to separate them.
+See the block example below.

+Blocks are supported with the "do" and "done" commands.
+So you can write code that looks something like

+    if condition; do
+        print "Something"
+    done

-Whitespace in the commands is ignored.
+Whitespace around the commands is ignored.
 Feel free to use whitespace to help in marking code as part of your respective labeled "blocks".

 Variable Substitution
 ---------------------